noook/spotify-client/README.md

 ### 🔖 Categories

+These methods can be accessed through the `categories` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |
 | [`getCategories`](https://developer.spotify.com/documentation/web-api/reference/get-categories) | Get a list of categories used to tag items in Spotify (on, for example, the Spotify player’s “Browse” tab). |
 | [`getCategory`](https://developer.spotify.com/documentation/web-api/reference/get-a-category) | Get a single category used to tag items in Spotify (on, for example, the Spotify player’s “Browse” tab). |

 ### 🕮 Chapters

+These methods can be accessed through the `chapters` key of your `SpotifyClient` instance.

 **Note:** Chapters are only available for the US, UK, Ireland, New Zealand and Australia markets.